purescript-contrib/chnglg/README.md

 | `misc`     | Other improvements | anything else that needs to be logged              |
 | `int`      | Internal           | work that doesn't directly affect users of project |

+The rest of the file's name is irrelevant for the script, but is often used to summarize things at a glance.
+For example:
+- `breaking_add-new-function-arg.md`
+- `fix_fix-unclickable-login-button.md`
+- `int_update-ci-to-publish-releases.md`
+- `misc_update-react-dependency.md`

 If a PR needs multiple changelog entries for it, it can add multiple files, one for each documented change.

+### Making a Release

 When the maintainer of the project wants to make a release, they regenerate the `CHANGELOG.md` file by running this script.
 The script will automatically add the PR number and the GitHub username of the authors of the PR to each file's entry, merge all entries together, and then insert them below the preamble in the `CHANGELOG.md` file.